klmasters/MAQL_Formulas/README.md

 # MAQL_Code

-code i wrote for GoodData using MAQL
+Formulas I wrote in MAQL (Multi-Dimension Analytical Query Language) for the GoodData system we use to look at project and time entry data.